WeddingWire vs The Knot: Which is Better ?

 As you can see, there are tons of pros and cons to using either the Knot or the WeddingWire.

-If you want a wedding website and you’ve decided on your guest list, and you haven’t uploaded it anywhere, we suggest going for The Knot.
+Go with The Knot: If you want a wedding website and you’ve decided on your guest list, and you haven’t uploaded it anywhere, we suggest going for The Knot.
 As previously discussed, they offer by far the easiest RSVP solution.

-However, if you haven’t crafted your wedding guest list yet, then the WeddingWire is probably your best choice.
+Go with WeddingWire: if you haven’t crafted your wedding guest list yet, then the WeddingWire is probably your best choice.
 They have a ton of extra features in comparison to The Knot, so if you can, try and use them from the outset of your wedding planning journey.